Welcome to the Premier Website for Professional Business Analysis

 2. Identifying business roles in business that are most likely to face the hurdle rate test.
 These include project and program managers, department heads, product managers,

 3. A six-step guide to competing in the financial hurdle event.
-The guide is for everyone seeking funding approval, who must first show that the proposal promises to clear a specific hurdle rate target.
+The guide is for everyone seeking funding approval, who must first show that a proposal promises to clear a specific hurdle rate target.

 Contents